AG-Boerries/MIRACUM-Pipe/Readme.md

 	* Consensus Pathways (included, Consensus.RData)
 	* Reactome Pathways (included, Reactome.RData)
 	* GO Pathways (included, GOGeneSets.RData)
+	* HallmarksOfCancer (needed)

+If available, the used versions are noted.

-### Supported Capture Kits
+### Supported Capture Kits / Library Preparation Kits
 MIRACUM-Pipe is currently designed to work with the following capture kits:

 	* Agilent SureSelect V6
 	* Agilent SureSelect V5UTR

-But it can be easily adjusted to any other capture kit as long as the captureRegions .bed file is available and the region covered in Mega-bases (MB) is known.
-Additionally the caputerd genes have to be known and saved in the *Targets.txt* file stored in the databases folder.
+But it can be easily adjusted to any other capture kit as long as the captureRegions .bed file is available, the covered genes and the region covered in Mega-bases (MB) is known.
+If a different Capture Kit is used the covered regions in MB has to be added to the RScript *filtering_tools.R* in the function *tumbu* starting in line 3.
+Additionally the covered genes have to be stored in a plain text file named *Targets.txt* and the *captureRegions.bed* file needs to be placed in the used annotation folder.

 ### Additional Files
 #### Needed during processing of sequencing files